-waiting dying to throw your cap in the air and kiss midland goodbye in your rear-view mirrors.
+waiting dying to throw your cap in the air and kiss your town goodbye in your rear-view mirrors.

 But before you head out and write off your old world, eagerly anticipating the next, I would like to encourage you to do the following things over the summer.